OpenFLUID/openfluidjs/README.md

 ### Build

-Thi command will install dependencies and build the module
+This command will install dependencies and build the module
 ```
 npm install
 ```